Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Request
-     - A category of COUNTER Metric_Types that represents a user accessing content (i.e. full text of an article).
+     - A category of COUNTER Metric_Types that represents a user accessing content (e.g. full text of an article).
-     - Total_Item_Requests
+     -

    * - Requestor ID
      - A system-generated hash identifier that uniquely identifies a requestor session.